-Apart from implementation issues, which may require a vast campaign of standardization, there are also more subtle but not less important social aspects, from both the system operator and the consumers points of view.
-With respect to the system operator, the main issue is to trust a certain resource; for example, that the power reserve and frequency containment support provided by a certain class of devices is reliable and will be actually available if and when it is required by the system.
-Without such a trust, which is in effect a trust that is based on stochastic behavior of the devices and their controllers, the system operator will have to dispatch the power reserve and the frequency containment reserve through other (possibly conventional) devices, and, in turn, making the effort of implementing the stochastic control useless.
-On the other side of the equation, there are the owners of those devices.
-These can be motivated to buy such devices only if there is some incentive, typically a monetary reward, in the short or medium term.
-This cannot guarantee that the device will do the right thing at any time.
+Second, when it comes to the adoption of control approaches that involve the handling of millions of devices by the system operator, the main issue is trust; operators shall be able to trust that the power reserve and frequency containment support provided by a certain class of devices is reliable and will be actually available if and when it is required by the system.
+Without such trust, which is in effect a trust that is based on stochastic behavior of the devices and their controllers, the system operator will have to dispatch the power reserve and the frequency containment reserve through other (possibly conventional) devices, and, in turn, making the effort of implementing the stochastic control useless.

+Third, challenges to adopt these new approaches emerge also from the device owners.
+They will probably be motivated to buy (or activate the control of) these devices only if there is some incentive, typically a monetary reward, in the short or medium term.
+And, still, this cannot guarantee that the device will do the right thing at any time.
 It is only on average and in a sufficiently long period of time that the control operates correctly.
 In other words, it is possible that in specific occasions, the control will do exactly the opposite of what it should do and/or lead to an increase in the consumption and thus in the electricity bill for the owner of the device.
+These challenges call, on the one hand, for the design of new markets that will be able to provide the users with the right incentives to offer grid services, and on the other hand, for markets that can deal with the stochastic availability of flexible resources (e.g. reliability-aware markets [37]).